tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/最佳实践/如何进行自定义源站回源_intl_en.md

       <td>Enter a valid bucket access address as the origin server (it cannot contain http:// or http:// protocol header)</td>
    </tr>
 </table>

 ![img](https://qcloudimg.tencent-cloud.cn/raw/f5ca4759794c94ffba9f6a960b9a8641.png)<br>
 If you choose a privately accessed third-party object storage bucket as the origin site, you need to fill in a valid access ID and key for origin-pull authentication.
-After the authentication is passed, the private storage bucket access will be enabled.<br>
+After the authentication is passed, the private storage bucket access will be enabled.
+For details, see [Access Key Obtaining Guidelines](https://www.tencentcloud.com/document/product/266/53277).<br>

 ![img](https://qcloudimg.tencent-cloud.cn/raw/66864ace26867520f76172f2901ad138.png)